 Imaging appearances are those of a generally high degree of uptake (as in Graves disease) together with one or more nodules lacking significant uptake i.e. cold nodules.

-In the course of therapy, along with normalisation of TSH levels, these initially cold nodules may alternate their degree of uptake, not infrequently changing to hot nodules 8,9.
+In the course of therapy, along with normalization of TSH levels, these initially cold nodules may alternate their degree of uptake, not infrequently changing to hot nodules 8,9.

 Treatment and prognosis